zainezq/C-Programmes/lexer-skeleton/README.md

 ![Compilation Diagram](https://raw.githubusercontent.com/zainezq/C-Programmes/main/lexer-skeleton/CompilerDiagram.png)

-## Contributing

-Feel free to contribute to these lexers by addressing their limitations, adding new features, or enhancing their robustness.
-Contributions that help learners understand the principles behind lexing are highly encouraged.

 ## Disclaimer

 These lexers are not intended for production use.
 If you require a production-ready lexer, consider using established tools and libraries such as Flex.

-Happy learning! 🚀